 The day of the defense needs to be booked at least 6 weeks before, but usually much more in advance to secure your preferred date.
 Note that no more than two doctoral theses defenses can occur on the same day at the Faculty of Social Sciences, one in the morning and one in the afternoon.

 Before you send your doctoral thesis to print you need to obtain an ISBN.
 Follow the ISBN guidance on the university library’s website.
 In addition, if your dissertation is to be part of the “Lund Political Studies” series, you also need to acquire an ISSN number, along with a volume number and a complete list of former dissertations published in the series (to be inserted at the end of the dissertation) from the research administrator at the department.

 If you are writing a compilation thesis, do not forget to seek the permission of the publishers of already printed papers to reproduce your work in the dissertation.
 However, you do not need to acquire consent from any co-authors for this.

 Once the day of the defence has been determined, contact Media-Tryck.
-Inform them that you belong to the Faculty of Social Sciences and that your PhD dissertation should be processed through the so-called “print-on-demand”-system.
-This implies your PhD dissertation will be searchable through online publishers, hence they can also order a copy of your book/dissertation.
+Inform them that you belong to the Faculty of Social Sciences and that your thesis should be processed through the so-called “print-on-demand”-system.
+This implies your thesis will be searchable through online publishers, hence they can also order a copy of your book/dissertation.

 In addition to the mandatory electronic nailing in LUCRIS, the department can arrange a symbolic and voluntary physical nailing of a copy of your thesis.
 Please contact the assistant head of department in due time to arrange this.